 Welcome!

 Hi!
 I am Nari.
-In Fall 2025, I will start as an Assistant Professor of Social Work at the University of Michigan.
+I am an Assistant Professor of Social Work and a Scholar of the Michigan Program for Advancing Cultural Transformation at the University of Michigan.

 RESEARCH INTERESTS

-Methodologically, I am interested in multilevel modeling, geospatial approaches, and computational social science methods tailored to social work research.
-At NYU, I was selected as the inaugural predoctoral fellow at the Constance and Martin Silver Center on Data Science and Social Equity.
-I also co-organized the Summer Institute in Computational Social Science (SICSS)–NYU Silver, focusing on data science for social good.
+At the University of Michigan, I am a faculty affiliate of the e-Health and Artificial Intelligence (e-HAIL) initiative and the Curtis Center for Health Services Research & Innovation.
+At NYU, I was selected as the inaugural predoctoral fellow at the Constance and Martin Silver Center on Data Science and Social Equity and co-organized the Summer Institute in Computational Social Science (SICSS)–NYU Silver, focusing on data science for social good.
+I hold a PhD in Social Work from New York University.

 RECENT NEWS